allgreed/kasprowicz.pro/content/posts/computer-aided.md

 Also: Tentacle openly states the dimensions of the device on [their website](https://tentaclesync.com/sync-e) (You'll have to scroll to the bottom, unfortunately there is no css id I could anchor to :c)

 The design contains arbitrary margin anyhow, but at least they're with relation to the actual thing!
 At this point the only self-measured thing is the inbuilt velcro pad (for the dip, which has a margin anyhow).
-I've contated Tentale with the request to specify the exact dimensions, we'll see what happens.
+I've contated Tentacle with the request to specify the exact dimensions, we'll see what happens.

 ### Real deal
 TODO: